John D. Silva

-Silva began designing and building an aerial broadcasting studio with a rented bell helicopter in a North Hollywood backyard in secret so as not to alert other TV stations.
+Silva began designing and building an aerial broadcasting studio with a rented Bell Helicopter in a North Hollywood backyard in secret so as not to alert other TV stations.
 KTLA spent $40,000 on broadcasting equipment for the helicopter.
-Silva also configured the equipment to weigh a mere 368 pounds rather than its usual 2,000 pounds so that the helicopter would be able to take off.
-He later won an Emmy in 1974 for his invention as well as over 40 national and local awards for his live coverage of various events.
+Silva configured the equipment to weigh a mere 368 pounds rather than its usual 2,000 pounds so that the helicopter would be able to take off.
+He won an Emmy in 1974 for his invention as well as over 40 national and local awards for his live coverage of various events.

 In 1978 Silva left KTLA to become an electronics design consultant.

-Silva died of complications of pneumonia on November 27, 2012 in Camarillo, California at age 92.
+Silva died of complications of pneumonia on November 27, 2012, in Camarillo, California, at age 92.